52North/sosmobileclient/README.md

 This project is attended at the [University of Hamburg](http://www.uni-hamburg.de), Germany, dep.
 [VSIS](http://vsis-www.informatik.uni-hamburg.de/?lang=en).

 ## Status
+### 9/20/2013
+- Frameworks
+  - MobiScroll Datepicker for choosing the timespans "Android Style"
+  - Moment.js as helper library for working with times
+  - Rickshaw was replaced by XCharts which was immediately replaced by Flotcharts - which is the best charting library for me, for now.
+  - Migrates to JQuery 2
+- Features
+  - comes with demo graph with zooming, reset, redraw
+  - new timespan picker menu
+  - color chooser for timeseries in legend
+  - provider button now inside the map
+  - funtion to hide timeseries temporarily
+- Architecture
+  - Clean and modular JavaScript
+  - Lots of new and improved services and controllers
+  - stopped pullution of global namespaces
 ### 8/20/2013
 - Frameworks
   - JQuery Geo replaced by Leaflet JS, much easier, better API, better docs, lots of extensions